noahwenck/noda/README.md

 ## Running

-1. From the Start up your MariaDB pod by running the following command from the project's directory:
+1. With Docker Desktop running, start up your MariaDB pod by running the following command from the project's directory:
    ```
    docker compose up
    ```